“Creativity comes from trust. Trust your instincts” – Rita Mae Brown

 As a pastel and charcoal artist, I immerse myself in the primal act of creating, using music to help me tap into the heart of my subject.
 Contrasting colours and tones feature heavily in my work.
 My portraits are bold, expressive and empowering while my landscapes are moody and uplifting.

-My portfolio of portraits, landscapes and wildlife can be viewed below.
+My portfolio of portraits, landscapes, wildlife and street chalk can be viewed below.

 As Simple as a Bubble was inspired by my 5-year-old son during the global pandemic.
 As the world was crashing down around us, I was captured by the pure joy of something so simple as bubbles.
 The colourful palette they created and the way they moved and bounced around in the wind brought a feeling of freedom.